140 hour Certificate in TEFL/TESOL PLUS with TP

 Duration of the Course

 The length of time it takes to complete the TEFL/TESOL Plus course depends on your other commitments.
 There are approximately 140 hours of work in the course, including online teaching practice/video submission.
 As a general guideline most students complete the course in approximately 8 weeks.
-You have 6 months to complete the course, however if you require more time this can be arranged before the 6 months expires.
+You have 6 months to complete the course.

 What’s included in your TEFL course fee?